 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-Part of our school ethos and Learning behaviour approach has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
+Part of our school ethos and Learning behaviour approach has revolved around the Core Values of reflect, lead and aspire.
+Pupils have been part of discussions and assemblies relate to what this means and how it is shown.
+School promotes respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 Our school motto, ‘We care for everyone and achieve our best’ underpins the school’s inclusive, community ethos.

 Tolerance of those of Different Faiths and Beliefs:

-As a largely white British community, the school recognises the importance in exposing the children to other faiths and beliefs.
+The school recognises the importance in exposing the children to other faiths and beliefs as well as celebrating their own.
 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and across the curriculum when looking at other cultures.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school and the school invites representatives from the major religions.
-We make sure that each year group attends one of the major religion’s place of worship
+We create opportunities for each year group to visit major religion’s place of worship and invite leaders of local faiths into school to lead assemblies.